-Dialling down long-dated housing bonds...
+Dialling down long-dated bonds...

 We felt that October's big yield curve flattening was an overreaction.
 As a result, we opted to sell some longer-duration bonds whose prices we felt had probably risen too much.
 (The rally in longer-dated debt was driven, in part, by investor concerns that growth wouldn't prove strong enough in the longer term to persuade policy makers to drive up longer rates.)
+For example, after buying UK Treasury 11⁄2% 2047 bonds early in October, we sold these bonds later in the month.
 We then held on to the cash raised until rates and spreads started to settle down a bit.
-In October, we sold several long-dated bonds issued by housing associations to fund long-term housing projects.
-These included London housing association Peabody Capital No2 3.25% Senior Secured 2048 and Peabody Capital 5.25% Senior 2043, North West England housing association Onward Homes 2.125% Senior Secured 2053, and Midlands-focused housing association Orbit Group 3.375% Senior 2048 and Orbit Capital 3.5% 2045.
-Going into November, we continued to reduce our exposure to longer-dated bonds, ensuring that our duration, as a whole, was shorter than the sector average.
-For example, we sold the UK government's debut Green Gilt 7/8% 2033, taking advantage of the increase in these bonds' prices since they were issued in September.